 This length is a “center-to-center” measurement, from the center of the spindle to the center of the pedal.

 The mechanism works through fitting the blocks into different configurations which are then secured in position by a bolt.

 TAICHUNG BIKE WEEK 2020

 With the disruptions of 2018—date changes for Eurobike, Taipei Cycle, and Taichung Bike Week—now history,TBW’s future looks solid.

 Most participants reported having a very satisfying 3 days with many booking back-to-back meetings each day.

-The only potential uncertainty in the medium term surrounds the possible move to the new Minamata Convention Center.
-Taichung Bike Week becomes a good deal less attractive to companies if it turns out to be a good deal more expensive and more inconvenient.
+Generally speaking, the only potential uncertainty for TBW in the medium term surrounds the possible move to the new Minamata Convention Center.
+Taichung Bike Week becomes a good deal less attractive to companies if it turns out to be more expensive and more inconvenient.

 What do you think?